-- 17. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the public entity's compliance with specific matters in key legislation.
-I performed procedures to identify findings but not to gather evidence to express assurance. - 18.
-I did not identify any material findings on compliance with the specific matters in key legislation set out in the general notice issued in terms of the PAA.
+- 16. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the compliance of the Entity with specific matters in key legislation.
+I performed procedures to identify findings but not to gather evidence to express assurance. - 17.
+I did not raise material findings on compliance with the specific matters in key legislation set out in the general notice issued in terms of the PAA.